-Greenland Says It's 'Not For Sale,' After Reports That Trump Wants To Buy It
+Greenland Says It's 'Not For Sale' After Reports That Trump Wants To Buy It

 The Wall Street Journal, citing unnamed sources, first reported on Thursday that Trump had repeatedly considered buying Greenland — with "varying degrees of seriousness" — after being told that Denmark was having trouble subsidizing it.

 One person around Trump reportedly said that he was joking to show his wealth.
-But it still set off discussions about whether Washington could use Greenland to strengthen the U.S. military presence in the Arctic, according to the newspaper.
+But the idea still set off discussions about whether Washington could use Greenland to strengthen the U.S. military presence in the Arctic, according to the newspaper.

 Larsen told NPR that Denmark was not struggling to financially support Greenland.
 "No, I haven't heard that," she said.
 But, she added, "we would like to have collaboration between Greenland and the U.S. when it comes to tourism, when it comes to extractive industries and lots of other things."